thosgood/this-weeks-finds/markdown/101-151/week127.md

 # DATE {#week127}

-If you like π, take a look at this book:
+If you like \pi, take a look at this book:

 1) Lennart Berggren, Jonathan Borwein and Peter Borwein, Π: A Source Book, Springer-Verlag, New York, 1997.

-It's full of reprints of original papers about π, from the Rhind Papyrus right on up to the 1996 paper by Bailey, Borwein and Plouffe in which they figured out how to compute a given hexadecimal digit of π without computing the previous digits - see ["Week 66"](#week66) for more about that.
-By the way, Colin Percival has recently used this technique to compute the 5 trillionth binary digit of π!
+It's full of reprints of original papers about \pi, from the Rhind Papyrus right on up to the 1996 paper by Bailey, Borwein and Plouffe in which they figured out how to compute a given hexadecimal digit of \pi without computing the previous digits - see ["Week 66"](#week66) for more about that.
+By the way, Colin Percival has recently used this technique to compute the 5 trillionth binary digit of \pi!
 (It's either zero or one, I forget which.)
-Percival is a 17-year old math major at Simon Fraser University, and now he's leading a distributed computation project to calculate the quadrillionth binary digit of π.
+Percival is a 17-year old math major at Simon Fraser University, and now he's leading a distributed computation project to calculate the quadrillionth binary digit of \pi.
 Anyone with a Pentium or faster computer using Windows 95, 98, or NT can join.
 For more information, see:

 2) PiHex project, <http://www.cecm.sfu.ca/projects/pihex/pihex.html>

-Anyway, the above book is *full* of fun stuff, like a one-page proof of the irrationality of π which uses only elementary calculus, due to Niven, and the following weirdly beautiful formula due to Euler, which unfortunately is not explained:
+Anyway, the above book is *full* of fun stuff, like a one-page proof of the irrationality of \pi which uses only elementary calculus, due to Niven, and the following weirdly beautiful formula due to Euler, which unfortunately is not explained:

                   3   5   7   11   13   17   19
-           π/2 = - × - × - × -- × -- × -- × -- × ...
+           \pi/2 = - × - × - × -- × -- × -- × -- × ...
                   2   6   6   10   14   18   18

 Here the numerators are the odd primes, and the denominators are the closest numbers of the form 4n+2.

-Since I've been learning about elliptic curves and the like lately, I was also interested to see a lot of relations between π and modular functions.
-For example, the book has a reprint of Ramanujan's paper "Modular equations and approximations to π", in which he derives a bunch of bizarre formulas for π, some exact but others approximate, like
+Since I've been learning about elliptic curves and the like lately, I was also interested to see a lot of relations between \pi and modular functions.
+For example, the book has a reprint of Ramanujan's paper "Modular equations and approximations to \pi", in which he derives a bunch of bizarre formulas for \pi, some exact but others approximate, like
 this:

                   12
-          π ~ ---------  ln[ (2 √2 + √10) (3 + √10) ]
+          \pi ~ ---------  ln[ (2 √2 + √10) (3 + √10) ]
                sqrt(190)

 which is good to 18 decimal places.
 The strange uses to which genius can